Index

 The issue has been discussed here and here.
 This is the commit that solved the bug.
 We have also a discussion in the linuxquestions/slackware forum here.

-It's better to download the source from their git and use Pat's slackbuild to rebuild the Slackware package.
+Download the source from their git and use Pat's slackbuild to rebuild the Slackware package.

 Last issue (I posted a request here) is an error message in the lxc-ls -f command:

 The containers works as expected.
-I suppressed the error messages modyfing the wrapper scripts lxl and lxi in this way (search and replace where lxc-ls or lxc-info are present):
+I suppressed the error messages by modyfing the wrapper scripts lxl and lxi in this way (search and replace where lxc-ls or lxc-info are present):

-+ sudo -u $user lxc-ls --fancy 2>/dev/null
+- sudo -u $user lxc-ls --fancy + sudo -u $user lxc-ls --fancy 2>/dev/null